Tong-ST/debian_sway/README.md

 If done setup the basic then move to next step
 - In this setup I will be install Liquorix as linux Kernel that give debian to newer kernel version this help me fixes a lot issue dealling with hardware support for Thinkpad T14 gen 2(and might work on some closer model)
     - Install Liquorix on Debian
-        1. install " curl " if not already and add repo
+        1. install " curl " if not already and Installing
             ```
             sudo apt install curl -y
             curl 'https://liquorix.net/add-liquorix-repo.sh' | sudo bash
             ```
-        2. install " Liquorix "
+        2. Verify " Liquorix " install completed

             ```
             sudo apt update